FaustoRosado/aws-lab/docs/SECURITY_AND_CREDENTIALS.md

-# 🔐 Security & Credentials Management Guide
+# Security & Credentials Management Guide

 This guide explains how to securely manage your AWS credentials and what files should NEVER be committed to GitHub.

-## 🚨 **CRITICAL SECURITY WARNING**
+## CRITICAL SECURITY WARNING

 **NEVER commit AWS credentials to GitHub!** This includes:
-- ❌ Access Key IDs
+- Access Key IDs
-- ❌ Secret Access Keys
+- Secret Access Keys
-- ❌ Session tokens
+- Session tokens
-- ❌ Private SSH keys
+- Private SSH keys
-- ❌ Configuration files with credentials
+- Configuration files with credentials
-- ❌ Environment files with secrets
+- Environment files with secrets

 **Why this matters:**
 - **Public repositories** are visible to everyone on the internet